Grey Momus: 1839: four-year-old season

 Grey Momus began his four-year-old campaign in the Port Stakes at Newmarket's Craven meeting on 5 April.
 The race attracted only three runners, but these included two Classic with Grey Momus being opposed by Don John, the John Scott-trained winner of the 1838 St Leger.
 The previously undefeated Yorkshire colt was strongly favoured in the betting, but Grey Momus won the two mile contest "in a canter" by two lengths.
 At the next meeting, Grey Momus claimed three more prizes without having to race.
 He was allowed to walk over in a £50 race over three miles on 15 April.
 He walked over again in a similar event two days later and in a Queen's Plate the following afternoon.

 Grey Momus was strongly fancied to win a second Ascot Gold Cup but was forced out of the race by injury.
 He then finished third behind Harkaway and Caravan in the Tradesmen and Innkeepers' Cup over two and a half miles at Cheltenham on 3 July.
 On his final start he broke down in a race at Guildford.

 Stud career

 Grey Momus began his stud career by returning to his breeder's Sledmere Stud.
 He was bought by Count Hahn of Basedow, Mecklenburg-Vorpommern and exported to Germany where he had some success as a stallion.
 Among his German progeny were the Henckel-Rennen winner Seal and Dolores, the winner of the Union-Rennen.
 Grey Momus died in 1856.

 Pedigree

+Grey Momus is inbred 4S × 4D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.